 The mid-term review process is facilitated by the School and serves as a check on a trainees’ progress with their learning and professional development.

-The review is based on the following:
+The review is based on:

-- A brief report from the training officer
+- a brief report from the training officer

-- A self-assessment from the trainee
+- a self-assessment from the trainee

-- A report from the HEI.
+- a report from the HEI

 This evidence is reviewed by a team of reviewers, who will reach a judgement about whether the evidence supports or does not support the trainee’s progression to Year 3 of the STP.

-Regular meetings with the trainee and other stakeholders
+Have regular meetings with the trainee and other stakeholders

 The training co-ordinator/officer should seek to maintain frequent and meaningful contact with the trainee.
 There should be informal contact as and when circumstances dictate; but you should also timetable a formal structure for giving and receiving feedback.
 The essential references for these feedback sessions are the training plan and the record of their progress in OneFile.